estefand/QMB6617S25/module_08_validity/README.md

 ### Statistical Methods

-This can be achieved by tracking a performance statistic, such as R-squared over time.
+This can be achieved by tracking a performance statistic over time.
+The performance statistic should measure the predictive value of the model.
+Examples of statistics include R-squared but it could also be a less formal statistic tied to a business metric or KPI.
+These would calculate a measure of the difference between the expected and actual value.
+Statistics such as Mean Absolute Error (MAE), or Mean Squared Error (MSE) or Root-Mean Squared Error (RMSE).
+Sometimes the proportional difference is important, in which case the Mean Absolute Proportional Error (MAPE) could be used.

 ### Graphical Methods

+Whatever metric is calculated to indicate the quality of fit, one could plot the statistical measure over time. to measure changes in the quality of predictions over time.
-One could plot the statistical measure over time, or one could plot a lift chart, to show the different outcomes that occur for different levels of prediction.

-For example, plot the average outcome across predicted outcomes.
+As an alternative, one could plot a lift chart, to show the different outcomes that occur for different levels of prediction. in some sense, this could be achieved by drawing a scatterplot of the outcome against the predicted value.
-Perhaps the predicted outcomes could be sorted into bins before plotting the trend in line charts.
+A relationship that is close to a 45-degree line is the ideal, in which prediction equals actual.

+Sometimes the effect will be difficult to detect, so an alternative is to sort the predictions into bins, such as by quantiles, and then plot average values for each.
+Higher values of the outcome should be observed for higher values of the predictions.

 ## Classification Models for Categorical Variables